openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/self_sl.rst

 Use Self-Supervised Learning
 ############################

-This tutorial introduces how to train a model using self-supervised learning and fine-tune the model with pre-trained weights.
+This tutorial introduces how to train a model using self-supervised learning and how to fine-tune the model with pre-trained weights.
 OpenVINO™ Training Extensions provides self-supervised learning methods for :doc:`multi-classification <../../explanation/algorithms/classification/multi_class_classification>` and :doc:`semantic segmentation <../../explanation/algorithms/segmentation/semantic_segmentation>`.

-The process has been tested on the following configuration.
+The process has been tested on the following configuration:

 - Ubuntu 20.04
 - NVIDIA GeForce RTX 3090